-“With the increased competition from banks for new home loan business, there should be a much improved chance of being approved for a loan on favourable terms,” says Kay Geldenhuys, Head of Sales Fulfillment at South Africa’s largest bond originator ooba.
-“Banks are once again offering 100% loans and the current lower interest rates make it a better time for consumers looking to buy.”
+“With the increased competition from banks for new home loan business, there should be a much improved chance of being approved for a loan on favourable terms,” says Kay Geldenhuys, Head of Sales Fulfilment at South Africa’s largest home loan comparison service ooba home loans.
+“Banks are once again offering loans of 100% with some banks even willing to finance the transfer and bond costs, which, with the current lower interest rates, makes it a better time for consumers looking to buy.”

 Before you even apply for a loan, check whether the property is affordable, suggests Geldenhuys.

 “Determining the right price range is an essential first step to avoid wasting time looking at unsuitable properties.
-A property finance consultant will take you through the exercise of establishing what you can afford, taking into account your specific financial requirements.
+A property finance specialist will take you through the exercise of establishing what you can afford, taking into account your specific financial requirements.
 Monthly repayment affordability is calculated on joint net surplus income after existing debt commitments and monthly living expenses have been taken into account.
 Other criteria, including the interest rate charged may affect the size of the loan that the bank will grant.
-Remember that the ‘hidden costs’ (transfer and bond registration fees) have to be paid upfront, and add a sizeable amount to the cost.”
+Remember that the ‘hidden costs’ (transfer and bond registration costs and fees) have to be paid upfront, and add a sizeable amount to the cost if the bank is not willing to finance these costs.”

 One way to ensure that the loan you apply for will be granted is to get a prequalification.
-Companies such as ooba will, at no cost, prequalify you for a certain bond amount which takes the stress out of applying for a bond once you have decided on buying a property.
+Experts at companies such as ooba home loans will, at no cost, prequalify you for a certain bond amount, depending on what you can realistically afford, or you can use their free, online DIY prequalification tool, the Bond Indicator.
+This takes some of the stress out of applying for a bond once you have decided on buying a property.
 An additional positive factor is that buyers who are prequalified are in a much stronger position to negotiate with sellers.

 Check your credit record

-Bond applications may be declined for several reasons: you may not be able to afford the monthly loan repayments, or may require a 100% loan that would push the repayments beyond your reach.
+Bond applications may be declined for several reasons.
+For example, you may not be able to afford the monthly loan repayments.
 Another critical consideration is your credit profile, says Geldenhuys.

-“This includes your employment history and credit bureaux results, which provide a picture of your debt and payment history.
+“This includes your credit bureau results, which provide a picture of your debt and payment history.
 If the bank considers you a good credit risk, it will assess the value of the property to be purchased.
 If this too meets all the relevant criteria, the loan is usually granted.
 The bond originator also motivates the merits of a particular loan application to the bank’s credit manager.”

-To improve your credit record Geldenhuys suggests cancelling out-of-date credit cards and ensuring that you pay all instalments on existing debt by the due date every month.
+To improve your credit record Geldenhuys suggests and ensuring that you pay all instalments on existing debt by the due date every month.

 Submit the correct information